ehmorris/lunar-lander/notes.md

 # TODO

+- confetti pieces that don't rotate, but "flip" in 3-D. Maybe diamond shaped, and flipping horizontally.
 - Ticks on top to show how the control surfaces are divided on mobile
 - Konami code on desktop?
 - Use vmin instead of vw for headline size